Who We Are

 The St. Croix International Waterway Commission is a registered non-profit organization (US Registration #01-0451745 and Canadian Registration #13323-9161-RR-0001) in both Canada and the United States.

-The commission is guided by its appointed Commissioners, two Federal Observers, and two Government Liaisons, with day to day operations conducted by the Manager and summer staff responsible for the operations of our recreational program.
+The commission is guided by its appointed Commissioners, two Federal Observers, and two Government Liaisons, with day to day operations conducted by the Executive Director, with seasonal staff hired to perform duties associated with the environmental science field work and recreational program.

 The St. Croix International Waterway Commission is an international partnership that protects, enhances the health, heritage and beauty of a Shared Waterway.